-The Aviation Safety Management System incorporates all the aerodrome functions and forms an integral part of the way that POJL carries out business and manages safety and risk.
-The Aviation Safety Management System forms part of the Aviation Integrated Management System (AIMS) and is the document that sets out the high-level policy for POJL.
-It is maintained by the Aviation Safety Manager and is a controlled regulatory document.
+The Safety Management System incorporates all the aerodrome functions and forms an integral part of the way that POJL manages safety and risk.
+The Safety Management System forms part of the Aviation Integrated Management System (AIMS) which is a controlled regulatory document that sets out the high-level policy for POJL.
+It is maintained by the Head of Airport Operations.
 The Aerodrome Manual outlines the SMS functions and signposts out to the operational procedures which are covered in the Aerodrome Operating Procedures (AOPs).
 In addition to the AOPs each department has its own specific procedures to capture specific tasks e.g., ARFFS Orders and Procedures (O&Ps), Engineering Operating Procedures (EOPs) or ATC procedures through their Manual of Air Navigation Services (MANS).